vellichor/gollum-k8s/README.md

 `kubectl --namespace gollum create -f gollum-git-secret.yml`

 5. OPTIONAL -- if you want to use a custom Docker image, now's the time.
 Create your remote Docker repo and replace the value of the Gollum container image in `deployments/gollum.yml`.
-Don't forget to create your image pull secret and add it to the deployment -- if you got this far we will assume you know how to do that.
+If your remote Docker repo is private, don't forget to create your image pull secret and add it to the deployment -- if you got this far I will assume you know how to do that.

 6. Create the actual replicaset.
 Sanity check before doing this to make sure you have a valid container image, have set the environment variable GOLLUM_GIT_REPO to the repository you created in step 1, and you've set your image pull secret if needed.
 Then: